CitizenLabDotCo/citizenlab/README.md

 docker-compose up --build -d
 ```
 Some containers will fail, because the database is not setup yet.
-On the first run, use this command to create the database:
+On the first run, use this command to create the database and populate it with some dummy data:

 ```
-docker-compose run --user "$(id -u):$(id -g)" web bundle exec rake db:create
+docker-compose run --user "$(id -u):$(id -g)" web bundle exec rake db:create docker-compose run --user "$(id -u):$(id -g)" web bundle exec rake db:migrate docker-compose run --user "$(id -u):$(id -g)" web bundle exec rake db:seed
 ```

 Omit the `--user "$(id -u):$(id -g)"` part on mac or windows.